Can I Have Astigmatism Corrected During Cataract Surgery?

 One of the most popular premium lenses that can correct astigmatism during cataract surgery is the PanOptix trifocal IOL.
 Offered at Desert Vision Center, the PanOptix trifocal lens replaces your natural lens during cataract surgery.

 The trifocal IOL lets you see clearly at all three distances, including up close, intermediate, and at a distance.
 These IOLs come in standard and toric designs to help patients with astigmatism attain improved vision.
+Most patients don’t need their contacts or glasses following cataract surgery when they choose a PanOptix trifocal lens.

 Laser Cataract Surgery with a PanOptix Trifocal Lens